william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/metrics/metrics.md

     * Use the `Upload JSON file` button to load the downloaded file.

 4. Select the Prometheus data source you configured previously.
+Then click **Import**.

     ![Select dashboard data source](./../../dcgm_gpu_monitoring/metrics/images/dashboard_data_source.png)